cbl-dart/cbl-dart/docs/docs/install.md

    }
    ```

-### Unit tests
+### Unit Tests

-If you want use Couchbase Lite in Flutter unit tests, follow the steps below.
+You can use Couchbase Lite in Flutter unit tests but you need to use `cbl_dart`
+in them.
+In integration tests, `cbl_flutter` works just fine.

 1. Add `cbl_dart` as a development dependency.